 Overview of Case Study in Project Management

 A project is a number of cohesive operations put together in an orderly manner which has a lot of in-depth study and design work out everything systematically to achieve the set goals.
 In simple words, a project helps make something that is unique.
 A project has to be managed properly in order to be executed properly.
-The manager and his team who undertake a project design a process that is devoid of all the unnecessary hindrances and is able to achieve what it needs to in a stipulated time.
+The manager and his team, who undertake a project, design a process devoid of all the unnecessary hindrances and can achieve what it needs to in a stipulated time.
 This procedure is called the life cycle of a project.
-Project management uses knowledge, skills, tools, and techniques to shape up project activities to meet the requirements of the project.
+Project management uses knowledge, skills, tools, and techniques to shape project activities to meet the project’s requirements.
 It involves the four stages of project management- initiating, planning, executing, and closing a project.

 Every field, particularly in the service sector, has become competitive today.
 Mostly because the service sector is completely project-driven.
 A recruited employee of any company has to get a project to work on or else stand high chances of losing his/her job.
 So, project management is very crucial in the corporate world.
 It is not a skillset as it is understood to be; it is a practice.
 Project management can be done best through estimation.
 In short, estimation is nothing but an approximation.
 It includes estimating the minimum required amount of each input for a project to be timely completed.
 A project manager must take note of the estimated approximate amount of money, time, effort, resources, and scope required to successfully execute a project based on past data, knowledge, assumptions, and risk involved using the Agile process.

 Agile adoption is the driving force for organizations in this competitive world and in a situation where the most precious resource is time.
 Alternative methodologies are being devised to reduce the time consumption in a project.
 These lightweight techniques are a part of an Agile methodology.

 An agile adoption study was conducted on a project to make amendments to an obsolete enterprise data warehouse.
 The team members were working together for the first time on this project.